online-ml/beaver/README.md

 🍱 *The whole package* • it's a framework to develop, deploy, and maintain machine learning models.
 Including feature engineering.

-🤟 *Simple* • there's a UI to see stuff, and an API to do stuff.
+🤟 *Straightforward* • there's a UI to see stuff, and an API to do stuff.

 🍥 *Online-first* • it is designed for online machine learning models, while also supporting batch models.

 ☝️ [*Opinionated*](https://www.youtube.com/watch?v=nzFTmJnIakk&list=PLIU25-FciwNaz5PqWPiHmPCMOFYoEsJ8c&index=5) • it encourages you to [process data in SQL](https://www.ethanrosenthal.com/2022/05/10/database-bundling/) and build models with Python.

-🔋 *Batteries included* • it provides basic infrastructure and monitoring by default.
+🔋 *Batteries included* • default infrastructure and monitoring are provided.

 🐢 [*Interfaces all the way down*](https://vadosware.io/post/building-an-interface-with-one-implementation-is-unquestionably-right/) • you can plug in your existing message broker, stream processor, model store, etc. At least, that's the idea.